-On or about October 21, 2021, HRCA provided written notice of this incident to affected individuals, which includes two (2) Maine residents.
+Beginning on or about January 20, 2022, ExecuSearch will be providing notice of this incident to remaining potentially affected individuals, which includes approximately twenty (20) Maine residents.
 Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.